seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 And then I will attend your highness pleasure.

 **CHARLES**
-Do so, Villiers — and Charles, when he hath need,
+Do so, Villiers--and Charles, when he hath need,
 Be such his soldiers, howsoever he speed!

 *Exit Villiers.*